stealthly/minotaur/README.md

 ```

 #### SSH In To The Instance
-Before you will actually ssh you must run `templatessh -e <environment>` to change current bastion public IP in ssh config.
+Before you will actually ssh you must run `templatessh` script to populate ssh config.
+Don't forget to reuse it every time you create a new environment.

 Now you can log in to the instances simply by typing:
 ```
-ssh 10.0.X.X
+ssh ip-10-0-X-X.ENVIRONMENT.aws
 ```

+#### Local DNS Names
+Supervisor has internal local dns system.
+It uses SkyDNS with etcd backend.
+DNS records are populated every minute using cron job, so be patient and give it a little time(up to a minute) right after container run to populate everything properly.
+Right after that you can find local DNS names of instances using `awsinfo` command.

+#### Relevant readme's

+Look into [Supervisor README](supervisor/README.md) to learn more about supervisor docker container and files required to run it.

+Look into [Bastion README](infrastructure/aws/bastion/README.md) to learn more about user credentials for ssh access.